-It seems that scientists have uncovered the reason behind why some people are more susceptible to addiction than others.
-Whether this will prove to be instrumental in fighting addiction depends largely on the ability seek a cure for this specific type of gene mutation.
-The downside may be, though, that either way drug taking may be considered safer!
+It seems that scientists have uncovered the reason why some people are more susceptible to addiction than others.
+Whether this will prove to be instrumental in fighting addiction depends largely on the ability to seek a cure for this specific type of gene mutation.
+The downside may be, though, that either way drug-taking may be considered safer!

 Whether or not playing around with your children is a precursor to a good sense of humour, I do not know.
 But what I do know is, people that have humour and fun in their life, generally have a good balance towards life and living and consequentially, less anxiety!
 The research below will hopefully help parents understand the need for and value of humour for their children to be well balanced in life.

-Savoring a beautiful sunset and the positive emotions associated with it can contribute to improved well-being, according to research.
-But why and how are some people better than others in keeping the feeling alive?
+Savouring a beautiful sunset and the positive emotions associated with it can contribute to improved well-being, according to research.
+But why and how are some people better than others in keeping the feeling alive . . .

 Who'd have ever thought that our children could be the source of successful conflict management?
-I guess every one of us have known, or known of a precocious child, or perhaps even a child that appeared way more savvy than their parents!
-So in one sense this research should not come as a surprise.
+I guess every one of us has known or known of a precocious child, or perhaps even a child that appeared way savvier than their parents!
+So in one sense, this research should not come as a surprise.
 Nevertheless, the parental benefit was an unexpected but very encouraging side effect!